EDI Implementation Costs: Line-Item Breakdown and How to Avoid Hidden Fees

 1. Platform and Connectivity

 This is your software or cloud platform spend.
 If you’re moving off a legacy, be ready for possible upfront licensing on on-prem solutions (hardware, install, perpetual licenses).
-Cloud EDI is more predictable—expect published, all-in pricing if you choose a modern provider.
+Cloud EDI is more predictable; you can expect published, all-in pricing if you choose a modern provider.
 Watch for plans that bundle pricing by trading partner rather than by mailbox or per-message fee.
 Veterans know those mailbox and message fees by heart (and probably have a few battle stories).

 • On-Premise: Initial costs for licenses, hardware, and setup can balloon, and ongoing maintenance stacks up.